osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 - ... as service are updated independently.
 - Microservies are typically packaged into [docker container images](https://en.wikipedia.org/wiki/Docker_(software))

-The style of application logic development is sometimes referred to as a [12 factor application](https://12factor.net/).
+The general shape of a microservice is sometimes referred to as a [12 factor application](https://12factor.net/).

 One new emerging trend is to build event driven microservices architectures
 - Communication is restricted to asynchronous message passing